pyscript/pyscript/pyscript.core/README.md

 ### Running tests

 Before running the tests, we need to create a tests environment first.
-To do so make sure you are in the `pyscript.core` folder and run the following command:
+To do so run the following command from the root folder of the project:

 ```
 make setup
 ```

-This will create a tests environment and install all the dependencies needed to run the tests.
+This will create a tests environment [in the root of the project, named `./env`]and install all the dependencies needed to run the tests.

-Now that the tests environment has been created, you can run the **integration tests** with the following command:
+After the command has completed and the tests environment has been created, you can run the **integration tests** with the following command:

 ```
 make test-integration